Jimmy McNulty: Character storyline

-Of Irish Catholic descent, McNulty grew up in the Lauraville neighborhood of Baltimore, Maryland.
+Of Irish Catholic descent, to the point he referred to Bushmills whiskey as "Protestant whiskey", McNulty grew up in the Lauraville neighborhood of Baltimore, Maryland.
 His father was an employee for Bethlehem Steel before being laid off in 1973.
 After a year of attending Loyola College in Maryland (now Loyola University Maryland), McNulty joined the Baltimore Police Department [EOD (Entrance on Duty) date April 5, 1994] when his girlfriend Elena (whom he later married on August 3, 1999) became pregnant.

-He has two sons with Elena: Sean (born on June 22, 1992), and Michael (born on November 3, 1993).
+He has two sons with Elena: Sean James (born on June 22, 1992), and Michael Barnes (born on November 3, 1993).
 In his first few years on the job, he proved himself as an effective patrolman in the Western District, under the command of Major Howard "Bunny" Colvin.
 McNulty spent four years in patrol at the Western District before becoming a detective and spending two years in the Escapes and Apprehensions Unit.
 After assisting Ray Cole in solving a homicide, McNulty was moved up to the Homicide Unit, where he was partnered with Bunk Moreland.